chevereto/v4-docs/guides/docker/README.md

 ## Setting up system

-By setting up the system you will enable background processing and NGINX ingress HTTP proxy.
+By setting up the system you will enable background processing and nginx ingress HTTP proxy.

 To set up the system run the following command: